ome/omero-documentation/server/installation.rst

        (4 rows)

-If you have problems, especially with the last step, take a look at :ref:`rst_postgresql` since the authentication mechanism is probably not properly configured.
+If you have problems, especially with the last step, take a look at :ref:`server/postgresql` since the authentication mechanism is probably not properly configured.

 Location for the your OMERO binary repository